-To read the unanimous opinion in State of Tennessee v.
-Jonathan David Patterson, authored by Justice Cornelia A. Clark, go to the opinions section of tncourts.gov.
+To read the Supreme Court’s unanimous opinion in New v.
+Dumitrache et al. authored by Justice Cornelia A. Clark go to the opinions section of TNCourts.gov.